Sts0mrg0/pokemap-webapp/README.md

 ## Warnings

-Using this software may be against the Pokemon GO Terms of Service.
+Using this web app may be against the Pokemon GO Terms of Service.

 If you do things that are against the nature of the game such as hop locations, login with the same account to this service and the game,